imtiaj-sreejon/CPP-Project/README.md

-    i) Non-residential students can book their next meals beforehand through their smart card ii) Admins will be able to add students to the database for ensuring security iii) Students will be able to complain about their meal iv) Admins will scrutinize the complains and take steps accordingly
+    i) Non-residential students can book their next meals beforehand through their smart card ii) Admins will be able to add students to the database for ensuring security iii) Students will be able to comment about their meal iv) Admins will scrutinize the complains and take steps accordingly
     v) Food menu can be viewed
     vi) Suggestions about the improvement of cafeteria as well as inclusion of any new feature to this project can be provided